1. Governing policy

 8. Records management

-8.1 A record of all complaints, notes on actions, notes of appeals committees and outcomes of complaints and appeals will be maintained on Student Record Management System by the Registrar’s Office.
+8.1 A record of all complaints, notes on actions, notes of appeals committees and outcomes of complaints and appeals is maintained on Student Record Management System by the Vice President (Student Life).

 See Appendix 1 Complaints and Appeals Flowchart